 Visa and Citizenship

-The Immigration New Zealand website provides information on all the types of visa issued to people visiting New Zealand.
+The Immigration New Zealand website provides information on all the types of visa issued to people visiting or planning to immigrate to New Zealand.
 The country has remarkably developed its immigration policies to support the country’s economic growth.
 Visa types include student visa, work visa and partner’s visa.
-The type of visa you get is dependent on your intent for visiting the country.
+The type of visa you get is dependent on your intent for visiting or to immigrate to the country.

 Work Visa/Permit Process for Foreigners

-To get a working visa, you will need an employer to submit a nomination form on your behalf.
+For a working permit, you will have to find an employer that is willing to apply with a nomination form for you.

 For student visas, it often comes with the additional benefit of working for up to 20 hours per week during the academic term, and for as long as they want to during semester breaks.
 Regulations also allow family members of all visiting students who have joined them in the city, to work for a maximum of 20 hours per week.

-To qualify for a New Zealand Student Visa/Permit, you need to have:
+To qualify for a New Zealand Student Visa/Permit, find out how to below:

 - Acceptance Letter from an educational institution approved by the New Zealand Qualifications Authority